 In the early days of broad match, the technology would connect the dots between keywords in a search query and an ad, but it wouldn’t necessarily take the order of the words in the query into account.

-If someone was looking for a flight from Warsaw to Athens, they could have been shown an ad for a flight from Athens to Warsaw.
+If someone was looking for a flight from Johannesburg to Lagos, they could have been shown an ad for a flight from Lagos to Johannesburg.
 To prevent this from happening, search specialists within Google would’ve recommended a different keyword strategy to those advertisers in the past.
 But today, broad match knows that going from A to B isn’t the same as the other way around.
 And this same improvement has also been applied to other areas where a search query only works one way.

-A user might be looking for a place to “exchange euros to koruna” or they’re searching for a “usb to usbc cable”.
+A user might be looking for a place to “exchange nairas to shillings” or they’re searching for a “usb to usbc cable”.
 Seeing an ad in which these words are swapped around would not be relevant to them — but broad match now understands their intent.

 Routing traffic to the right keywords in Google Ads

 A question we’ve been asked in the past is: “What happens when two ads for the same advertiser match to the same search query”?
 Previously, broad match would look at an advertiser’s Ad Rank to help determine which ad to show, and this may not always have been the best choice.

 To improve relevance — for the advertiser and the user — it now takes supporting information even more into account, such as other keywords in the ad group and the ad’s landing page.
 And thanks to the increased capabilities of the large language model powering broad match, it’s also able to better understand the meaning of the search query and all of its variations to improve relevance there too.

 Another area that has seen a lot of development is connecting the dots on multilingual searches.
 Broad match now recognises that some people might switch between languages when looking for something online — and it uses that information to serve the right ads.